ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

     ros2 topic bw /turtle1/pose

-It returns the bandwidth utilization and number of messages being published ``pose`` on the topic.
+It returns the bandwidth utilization and number of messages being published to the ``/turtle1/pose`` the topic.

 .. code-block:: console